John Pesutto: Infrastructure

 Pesutto has pledged to pause and review the Suburban Rail Loop if the Coalition wins government in 2026, citing concerns about rising state debt, cost uncertainty, and the lack of funding available for other transport projects including the Western Rail Plan and Melbourne Airport Rail.

 In March 2024, Pesutto announced a new policy aimed at improving performance and transparency within Victoria’s construction sector.
 The policy proposes to reinstate the Victorian Code of Practice for the Building and Construction Industry, which was abolished by the Andrews Labor government in 2015.
 This code would aim to address misconduct and cost blowouts on Big Build infrastructure projects which have exceeded $38 billion, including the North East Link and West Gate Tunnel.
 A new regulatory body, Construction Enforcement Victoria, would oversee compliance with the code, ensuring standards are met in areas like dispute resolution and the prevention of sham contracting.
 In July 2024, following allegations of corruption and criminal activity by the CFMEU, Pesutto called for a Royal Commission to investigate potential misconduct by the CFMEU on government projects.
 The proposed inquiry would assess the nature and impact of CFMEU misconduct, evaluate current prevention systems, and examine procurement practices.

 Pill testing

 In January 2024, following an increase in overdoses at music festivals, Pesutto argued against pill testing measures, asserting "the health and safety of young Victorians needs to come first, and there are ways to promote that health and safety without the risks that surround pill testing".

+Youth crime

 Pesutto is opposed to legislation seeking to increase the age of criminal responsibility from 10 to 14 years old, citing concerns over potential escalation in youth crime rates.